Scabies

 If left untreated, scratched areas can become increasingly irritated.
 This can lead to a further secondary skin infection.

-Although Scabies usually doesn’t result in permanent marking or scarring, a secondary infection can increase the likelihood of this happening.
+Although scabies usually doesn't result in permanent marking or scarring, a secondary infection can increase the likelihood of this happening.